Namkyeong/RGRL/README.md

 **RGRL** learns node representations such that the relationship among nodes is invariant to augmentations, i.e., *augmentation-invariant relationship*, which allows the node representations to vary as long as the relationship among the nodes is preserved.
 By considering the relationship among nodes in both global and local perspectives, **RGRL** overcomes limitations of previous contrastive and non-contrastive methods, and achieves the best of both worlds.
 Extensive experiments on fourteen benchmark datasets over various downstream tasks demonstrate the superiority of **RGRL** over state-of-the-art baselines.

-**Keep in mind!
-Graph-structured data exhibit the relational information among the nodes!**

 <img src="img/community3.png" width="500px"></img>